-Katelyn Runck Flaunts Rock Hard Abs In A Checkered Set: ‘Starting My Monday Off With A Smile’
+Katelyn Runck Flaunts Rock-Hard Abs In A Checkered Set: 'Starting My Monday Off With A Smile'

 "Happy Monday morning, I love your hair down and that gorgeous smile," a second fan complimented.

-“What can i say is Wonderful, Stunning & Fantastic post,” a third fan added.
+"What can i say is Wonderful, Stunning & Fantastic post," a third user added.

 "Hello Katelyn, have a good day.
 You're so lovely, wonderful, sexy.. sublime," one more chimed in.